-Establishing your wedding budget is the first and most essential starting point of your wedding planning journey.
-Before making any bookings you need to know exactly how much you can allocate to each item of your wedding such as your venue, food, decor and what you can spend on items such as stationery, dress, transport, decor and more.
+Figuring our your wedding budget is the first and most important starting point of your wedding planning journey.
+Before even thinking about throwing an engagement party or making any bookings, you’ll need to know exactly how much you’ll have to spend on each item of your wedding – starting with a wedding budget breakdown.
+Why?

 Wedding Budget Breakdown

 Even if you’re not throwing an engagement party, you’ll need to have a number in mind for the amount you plan to spend on your wedding venue, your food, your decor and your wedding clothes.
 You’ll need to know what you can spend on wedding stationery, transport, decor and more before you reach out to vendors for quotes.
 (Have a look at this list of 30 hidden wedding costs so that you can plan for them, and then check out our 30+ genius ways to save money on your wedding that your guests will never notice!)

 Having a solid wedding budget breakdown helps you to make sure you don’t overspend.
 It helps you make sure you’ve allocated enough budget for important items like quality wedding photography to capture your memories.
 Importantly, a good wedding budget breakdown also makes it easier for you to budget correctly for the things that contribute to your guests having an awesome celebration with you.
 This includes a good wedding venue, yummy food and giving some though to what kind of entertainment will give off good vibes.

 How to figure a basic wedding budget amount:

 - Have a chat with your partner and decide on the total amount you have available to spend on your wedding budget.
 Your wedding budget might come entirely from yourself and your partner.
 Or, one or both of your parents may be able to contribute.